Co-author: Michelle Norton

 Suntan lotion, hats, insect repellent – you’ll need copious quantities of these protective items whether you’re camping with the kids or sunning at a singles resort.
 If you are taking the family on a camping holiday in particular, don’t forget hand sanitizer (because some toilets at campgrounds may not have hand basins) and baby wipes (useful for cleaning dirt from faces and hands of adults as well as kids).

 Paying for a holiday with a personal loan?

 If you’re thinking about taking out a personal loan to pay for a holiday, consider your options very carefully!
 Canstar helps you weigh up your options; our free comparison tools are available any time via the button below!

 If you are going to need adaptors for destinations outside New Zealand, buy them ahead of your trip instead of being forced to pay those crazy airport prices.
 Same goes for batteries and earphones.

 Ditto with chargers for phones and electronic devices

 If you intend using electronic devices, make sure they are fully charged before you leave home.
 This is particularly important if you’re camping with the kids and the weather deteriorates.
 You can always use a portable battery as a charger in this instance.

 Think you know what sort of clothes to pack for you and the family?
 Don’t predict the weather – check it.
 Depending on where you’re going, weather can either be your holiday’s best friend or biggest foe.
+And while you might want outfits that are great for instagram pics, don’t do it at the expense of freezing – or roasting.
 The last thing you want is to have to buy expensive and bulky wet weather gear at your holiday destination when you thought all you would need were shorts and singlets.

 A credit or debit card